Prostate cancer signs and symptoms

 - Pain in the crotch, thighs or lower back

 Many of these symptoms can be caused by your prostrate growing as you age, this puts pressure on your urethra (the tube that carries urine out of your body).
 If you notice any of these symptoms or a combination then speak to your doctor.
 They will be able to offer advice.

-Can I take steps to Lower my Chance of Getting Prostate Cancer?
+Can I take steps to lower my chance of getting prostate cancer?

-The NHS reports that 20% of prostate cancer deaths could be avoided if there was a national screening programme in place.** However, there is currently no screening programme in the UK and Ireland for prostate cancer.
+One study reports that 20% of prostate cancer deaths could be avoided if there was a national screening programme in place.
+However, there is currently no screening programme in the UK and Ireland for prostate cancer.
 There has been debate among health care workers about whether the benefits of a prostate cancer prevention programme outweighs the potential risk of over diagnosis and over treatment.

 It might surprise you that some day to day lifestyle changes can lower your risk of prostate cancer.
-These include:

 We all know that smoking it bad for us, however all literature indicates that smoking stimulates the growth of precancerous cells, increasing your risk of getting cancer, but also the growth and development of malignant cells.

 Studies have shown that exercising on a regular basis can reduce your risk of prostate cancer.
 Exercise is known to combat a number of health issues including weight control and mood management.